 They are the Nomination Committee, the Audit Committee, and the Remuneration Committee.
 The membership, responsibilities and activities of these Committees are described in the Corporate Governance report and, in the case of the Remuneration Committee, in the Remuneration report, included within the Company’s annual report and accounts.
 Membership of these Committees is reviewed annually.
 Minutes of Committee meetings are made available to all directors on a timely basis.

-Current members: Michael McLintock (Chairman), Graham Allan, Ruth Cairnie, Wolfhart Hauser and Richard Reid.
+Current members: Michael McLintock (Chair), Graham Allan, Ruth Cairnie, Wolfhart Hauser and Richard Reid.

 In accordance with its terms of reference, the Nomination Committee’s primary responsibilities include: